 For both types of services, the first visit will be a consultation.
 Your doctor will examine your teeth, tell you if you’re a candidate, and explain the procedure to you.
 For Lumineers, your dentist can take a mold of your teeth during this appointment and send it to the lab that will make them.
 The Lumineers will be applied at the next appointment about two weeks later.

-At the second appointment for traditional veneers, your dentist will trim about 0.5-1.5 millimeters off your natural teeth.
+At the second visit for traditional veneers, your dentist will perform a tooth reduction and trim about 0.5-1.5 millimeters off your natural teeth.
 Once this enamel has been removed, the dentist will take molds and send them to the lab.
 The prepared teeth must be covered with temporary plastic veneers.
 Your veneers will be applied at the third appointment once your doctor receives them from the lab.

 The application process is similar for both treatments.
 The dentist will apply an adhesive to your teeth, then attach the veneers, then shine a blue light on your mouth to harden the adhesive quickly.
 They may schedule an appointment for a couple of weeks after the application to make sure your veneers are appropriately placed.

 Traditional veneers come in a variety of shades.
-Their thickness allows them to be completely opaque, so they can create that perfect "hollywood smile" that many celebrities have.
+Their thickness allows them to be completely opaque, so they can create that perfect "Hollywood smile" that many celebrities have.
 Lumineers are thinner and are therefore slightly translucent.
 Their appearance is much closer to that of natural tooth enamel.
-They provide significant whitening benefits, but may not be able to whiten teeth that are severely stained or discolored completely.
+They provide significant whitening benefits and give most people a beautiful smile, but may not be able to whiten teeth that are severely stained or discolored completely.

 Most insurance plans will not cover either of these treatments, as they are considered cosmetic procedures.
 However, you may receive discounts if you are having several teeth treated.
 Most dentists have payment plans so that you can pay off your treatment over time.